-AB 2406, as introduced, Aguiar-Curry.
+AB 2406, as amended, Aguiar-Curry.
 Intermodal marine terminals.
 Existing law prohibits an intermodal marine equipment provider or intermodal marine terminal operator, as defined, from imposing per diem, detention, or demurrage charges on an intermodal motor carrier relative to transactions involving cargo shipped by intermodal transport under certain circumstances, including when an intermodal marine terminal decides to divert equipment without 48 hours' notice.

-This bill would also prohibit an intermodal marine equipment provider from imposing those charges, or extended dwell or congestion charges, on an intermodal motor carrier, beneficial cargo owner, or other intermediary relative to transactions involving cargo shipped by intermodal transport under certain circumstances.
-The bill would instead specify that those circumstances include when the intermodal equipment provider decides to divert equipment without notice, as described above, and also include when the intermodal carrier documents an unsuccessful attempt to make an appointment for either a loaded or empty container and when a booked vessel cancels, booking is moved to a later vessel, or when early return dates are otherwise unilaterally delayed after equipment has been picked up, as specified.
-The bill would revise the definition of "intermodal marine terminal" to include a satellite facility, within the same local commercial territory that supports operations of an intermodal marine equipment provider, for the location from which equipment was originally received, that engages in discharging or receiving equipment owned, operated, or controlled by an equipment provider.
+This bill would also prohibit an intermodal marine equipment provider from imposing those charges, or extended dwell or congestion charges, or commencing or continuing free time, as defined, on-an intermodal a motor carrier, as defined, beneficial cargo owner, or other intermediary relative to transactions involving cargo shipped by intermodal transport under certain circumstances.
+The bill would instead specify that those circumstances include when the intermodal equipment provider decides to divert equipment without notice, as described above, and also include when the intermodal motor carrier documents an unsuccessful attempt to make an appointment for either a loaded or empty container.
+The bill would also specify that those circumstances include when a booked vessel cancels, booking is moved to a later vessel, or when early return dates are otherwise unilaterally advanced or delayed after equipment has been picked up, as specified, and when the obstacles to the cargo retrieval or return of equipment are within the scope of responsibility of the carrier or their agent and beyond the control of the invoices or contracting party.